-- Note: RMH-2 districts shall be permitted only where a community potable water system is available and accessible. - 2.
-Other permitted or permissible uses and structures:
+- Note: RM-2 districts shall be permitted only where a community water system is available and accessible. - Other permitted or permissible uses and structures: None, except as needed to meet other requirements herein set forth.

-- 4.6.7 MINIMUM YARD REQUIREMENTS (depth of front and rear yard, width of side yards) (See Section 4.14 for right-of-way setback requirements.) - 1.
-Mobile homes:
+- 4.5.7 MINIMUM YARD REQUIREMENTS (depth of front and rear yard, width of side yards) (See Section 4.15 for right-of-way setback requirements.) - 1.
+Mobile Homes: